Why is Conor McGregor So Famous? | Explained

 No matter how big or how small, McGregor was ready to 'poke the bear', as he would:

-• Curse at Aldo in his own language of Portuguese
+• Curse at Aldo in Portuguese (in Aldo's only language)

 • Take Aldo's belt during a press conference